khuei/Z5483.github.io/source/_posts/C-Coding-Style.md

 ret is a common name for a local variable - \__foo_ret is less likely to collide with an existing variable.

-The cpp manual deals with macros exhaustively.
+The c manual deals with macros exhaustively.
 The gcc internals manual also covers RTL which is used frequently with assembly language in the kernel.